simplicity-js/simplicity/README.md

 module.exports = router;
 ```
-This code is arguably simpler and more idiomatic.
+This code is arguably simpler to follow and is more idiomatic.
 It adheres to the principle of separation of concerns,
-reads like plain English language, and is less mentally tasking to grasp.
+reads like natural language, and is less mentally tasking to grasp.
-Moreover, the function each part of the code is playing
-is clearly visible at first glance.
+The function each part of the code is playing is clearly visible at first glance.

 Whether you're coming from a Laravel or an Express background,
 this code will be immediately familiar.
 You don't even have to read